skx/rss2email/README.md

 # Installation

 If you wish you can fetch a binary from [our release page](https://github.com/skx/rss2email/releases).
-Currently there is only a binary for Linux (amd64) due to the use of `cgo` in our dependencies.

 ## Build with Go Modules